GheisMohammadi/BurrowNet/README.md

 sudo apt-get -y install sed
 sudo apt-get -y install jq
 ```

-and also make sure that there is no problem with ports 10001,10002,10003 for seed node and 20000,20001,20002 for validator nodes.
+and also make sure that there is no problem with port numbers 10001,10002,10003 for seed node and port numbers 20000,20001,20002 for validator nodes.

-Note: The shell script will install these requirements automatically

-## Install burrow network
+# Install burrow network
 In this quick start, we will few create a small test net by 1 seed node and 3 validators

 ### Step1: Add your servers to servers.txt